carlosivanr/hugo_website/content/guides/surveys/2022-07-04-displaying-demographic-data-race-ethnicity/index.en.markdown

     ## [4] "demographic_4_race___4" "demographic_4_race___5" "demographic_4_race___6"
     ## [7] "demographic_4_race___8"

 Next, I begin by piping my data set to the select the columns in the character vector I created previously.
 Next, I pipe that data through the `tbl_summary()` function.
 Finally, I pipe that table to the `add_variable_grouping()` function to indent all of the columns under a grouping variable, “Race/Ethnicity.”
-The data displayed here are labelled, so even though the columns are named something like “demographic_4\_race\_\_\_\*“, the `tbl_summary()` function will display the labels.
+The data displayed here are labelled, so even though the columns are named something like “demographic_4\_race\_\_\_\*“, the `tbl_summary()` function will display the corresponding labels.

 ``` r
 data %>%